-In the press release, Speaker Cox commented on the the expansion plan, saying it mirrors similar plans passed in Indiana and Kentucky.
+In the press release, Speaker Cox commented on the expansion plan, saying it mirrors similar plans passed in Indiana and Kentucky.
 He said in the statement:

 “The budget provides a framework for implementing significant reforms in Virginia’s Medicaid program and allows for more low-income Virginians to have access to healthcare.
 Our plan is similar to the plan enacted by Vice President Mike Pence when he was Governor of Indiana, and includes some of the same key reforms that the Trump administration has already approved for other states.
 I still have concerns about the long-term solvency of this program, which is why we have included a ‘Taxpayer Safety Switch’ that would protect Virginia in the event the federal government does not uphold its commitment.”

 According to a report from the Daily Press, the House Appropriations Committee has proposed using $2.9 billion in federal funds to expand Medicaid to cover all Virginians with incomes less than 138 percent of the federal poverty level.
-Moreover, the the lower chamber will go forth with the measure if the commonwealth can secure the federal approval needed to require non-excluded Medicaid recipients to work.
+Moreover, the lower chamber will go forth with the measure if the Commonwealth can secure the federal approval needed to require non-excluded Medicaid recipients to work.

-Delegate Ben Cline (R-Lexington), who is currently running for the Republican nomination for the Sixth Distirct Congressional seat, is discontent with the passing of the budget.
+Delegate Ben Cline (R-Lexington), who is currently running for the Republican nomination for the Sixth District Congressional seat, is discontent with the passing of the budget.
 He claims certain provisions do not promote Virginia’s “sound fiscal policy.”

-“If we continue down this road of medicaid expansion, we do run the risk of crowding out other core functions of government — public safety, roads…,” he said.
+“If we continue down this road of medicaid expansion, we do run the risk of crowding out other core functions of government — public safety, roads,” he said.
 Although he argues that the fiscal burden will eventually fall on state taxpayers and there are provisions to mitigate some of the financial damage.

 Delegate Scott Garrett (R-Lynchburg) reportedly stated there is a provision in the expansion amendment that will allow the state to “de-enroll” people from the Medicaid program if the federal government does not follow through with its fiscal pledge.
 In recent time, President Trump has signaled his “repeal and replace” measures with an overhaul of the Medicaid system, spurred on by the Graham-Cassidy block grant proposal from Congress.